theonize/Currier/Gloss/Daniel/Daniel 7.md

 _with the clouds_
 _like a son of man_

+14) His dominion is everlasting as opposed to ours...which we gave away.

 15) "My spirit _within it's sheath_ was anxious" ~ like a sword in it's sheath